 The Central Georgia Conservation District was organized on February 17, 1940, and was originally comprised of Johnson, Washington, and Wilkinson Counties.
 The very first District Supervisors were H. Grady Hatcher of Wrightsville, Marvin Gross of Sandersville, E. V. Metts of Sandersville, Morris T. Riner of Meeks, and Thomas A. Brundidge of Irwinton.
 The Central Georgia District continued to grow within the next 5 years, adding the counties of Twiggs and Bleckley in 1941, Laurens in 1943, and, finally, Dodge in 1945.

-Now, the Central Georgia District is thriving with 7 counties and a board with 14 members, including a Chair and a Treasurer.
+Now, the Central Georgia District is thriving with 7 counties and a board with 14 members.
 There are 7 elected supervisors each serving 4-year term, and 7 appointed supervisors each serving a 2-year term.

 Eastman Field Office

 With her B.S. in Agriculture from ABAC, Lindsay brings extensive and valuable technical knowledge to the Central Georgia District team.
 As a strong advocate for community involvement, she also brings nearly 5 years of leadership and youth outreach experience to the team.